 400 Maryland Avenue SW

 Washington, DC 20202-4605

 b.
-University officials whose employment duties permit them access to information from parents’ federal income tax returns may use those returns to determine whether students are dependent on a parent as defined by the Internal Revenue Service.
-In such cases, FERPA and University policy permit those officials to disclose information from those student’s education records to their parents without student consent.
+University officials whose employment duties permit them access to information from parents' federal income tax returns may use those returns to determine whether students are dependent on a parent as defined by the IRS.
+In such cases, FERPA and university policy permit those officials to disclose information from those student's education records to their parents without student consent.
 The university is not required to notify students or maintain a record of these disclosures.

 This statement adheres to the standards of a FERPA annual notification as provided by the United States of America, Department of Education.